IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 #### Step 2: Define the processing callable

+We'll use a callable class called `Average` to handle the processing.
 When it is time to process the tuples in a window, a list of the tuples in the window are passed to this class.
-The   `Average` class takes a list of tuples in the window and return a new tuple that describes the max, min, and average of the tuples in that window:
+The `Average` class takes a list of tuples in the window and return a new tuple with 4 attributes: `max`, `min`,`average`, and `count`.
+These attributes represent the max, min, average and number of the tuples in that window, respectively.

 ~~~python
 class Average: